efharkin/dnd-materials/notes.md

 - Do you think haunted bank is actually demonic?
 - What do you do?

+- Before dark elves were sent underground, Xandia was the site of an attempt by a demon lord to breach into the mortal realm.
+The king of the elves somehow sealed the demon lord off.
+Nobody wants to talk about this.
+Demon lord might be trying again.
+- Burning elf in the forest when the crown was destroyed.

 - Ger fishermen guard
 - Dreldos head of fishermen's guild
     - Thinks that Vidar might have wanted Le Merth dead to get a better deal in